AUGUST: School Breakfast, Lunch, and More

 Children in CalFresh households are automatically eligible for free meals and do not need to submit a separate application.
 These families should receive a letter from the school confirming that their children can eat school meals for free.

 Schools send school meal applications to students’ homes at the beginning of each school year, usually in several languages other than English.
 However, families may apply for school meals at any time during the school year by requesting a household application from the school and submitting it directly to the school.
 Each school district has their own form that families must use.

-The National School Breakfast Program (SBP) is a federally assisted program that provides nutritionally balanced, low‐cost or free breakfasts to nearly 1.2 million students in over 9,600 California schools.
+The National School Breakfast Program (SBP) is a federally assisted program that provided nearly 2.4 billion nutritionally balanced, low‐cost or free breakfasts in 2018.
 Eligibility guidelines and application processes for breakfast are the same as for school lunch, yet only half of eligible students who eat school lunch also eat school breakfast.

 If a local school does not offer breakfast, the Breakfast After the Bell and other efforts provide tools to help community members (including WIC agencies and families) advocate for a breakfast program.
 School breakfast reduces chronic absenteeism – which disproportionately affects students of color, low-income students, and other vulnerable student groups – and supports student success.

 Through the NSLP, schools can offer nutritious snacks to children participating in qualifying after-school care programs.
 Families with children enrolled in such programs do not need to apply for the snack program.
 However, if snacks are not offered they can advocate for the after-school program to participate in at least one reimbursable snack program